 Chateau Impney in Droitwich is one of the most authentic examples of French chateau-style buildings in the UK, with a rich heritage that dates back to 1875.
 One particular period of note is 1957–1967, during which the Chateau’s magnificent grounds were the setting for a series of automotive speed trials that saw thousands of spectators line the drive.

 In 2015, the hotel owners decided to revive the Chateau’s racing past for a modern audience with the introduction of a hill climb over a longer, more demanding course.
-Our job was to create a brand, bring it to life, spread the word and bring back the crowds.
+We were approached to help create a market-leading event that would help establish the Chateau Impney brand to a new audience while diversifying its profit base.

 We handled every aspect of the event's marketing, including the vintage-inspired logo, bespoke responsive e-commerce website, photography, launch video, a huge suite of printed marketing collateral, signage, ticketing, advertising and media buying.
-Our local, regional and national PR programme, which focused on a mixture of hero cars and stories from across the country, got everyone talking.
+Our local, regional and national PR programme focused on a mixture of hero cars and stories from across the country to establish the Chateau Impney Hill Climb as a nationally recognised brand.

 The launch event was attended by more than 100 press and VIPs, while the inaugural event itself attracted 200 competitors, 10,000 spectators, and over 70 journalists and photographers from national specialist publications and local press, including Classic Car Weekly, Motorsport News, Classic & Sports Car, and Octane.
 BBC Hereford & Worcester broadcast live across the weekend, giving a total of an hour and a half of dedicated radio coverage.
 The event was also previewed in The Sunday Times, The Observer and the Daily Mirror.